Encapsule/onm/src/core/README.md

 - Introspection back to "address space map" meta-data by URI.
 - Observing changes to JSON resources by URI and filter predicate.

-Used together and consistently in derived JavaScript, these facilities provide a holistic conceptual and runtime framework for dealing complex, heterogeneous, distributed JSON data sets.
-That's kind of hard to do well now.
+Used consistently and together, these facilities provide a holistic conceptual and runtime framework for dealing with complex, heterogeneous, distributed JSON data sets in just a few lines of JavaScript.
+That's not exactly easy to do well right now.
 So, I hope this helps you out.

 ## Overview